A Nursing Home Abuse Attorney Can Protect Elders

 Emotional Abuse: Emotional distress can wreak havoc on your loved one's health.
 Oftentimes a victim of emotional abuse will exhibit signs of stress, but the cause may be difficult to pinpoint.
 Patients who are intimidated, ignored, mocked, isolated, humiliated, or degraded are all victims of emotional abuse.

 Neglect: When neglect occurs at a nursing home, elders often exhibit poor hygiene, blisters, abrasions, inexplicable weight loss, signs of malnourishment, soiled bedding, consistent thirst, and extremely dry skin.
-Neglect can lead to residents living in unsanitary, hazardous, and unsafe conditions.
+Neglect often occurs during follow-up care and can lead to residents living in unsanitary, hazardous, and unsafe conditions.

 Financial Exploitation: Theft, forged signatures, identity theft, misuse of an elder's checks or credit cards, and other forms of financial exploitation are the most common types of non-physical nursing home abuse.

 Sexual Abuse: Common signs associated with sexual abuse include bloodstained undergarments, bruises around the breasts and genital region, and venereal disease.

 Recognizing Behavioral Changes

 It is common for elders to withdraw, become distant, and choose to withhold information about neglect and abuse after it occurs.
 Typically, your loved one will display a series of behavioral changes that may include:

 - Sudden personality changes

 Contact Us Today